nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_Home_Assistant.md

 Integrate the Thread service into the HA instance:

-Click on "Setting" – "Devices & services" – "+ Add integration" at the bottom right corner – search for "Thread" - select the "Thread" .
-The Thread service will be added to HA instance as shown below.
+Click "Setting" – "Devices & services" – "+ Add integration" at the bottom-right corner – search for "Thread" - select the "Thread".
+The Thread service is added to HA instance as shown below.

 <img src="../images/home_assistant_demo/thread_1.png" width = "200"/><img src="../images/home_assistant_demo/thread_2.png" width = "200"/>